belevtsoff/earlPipeline/README.md

 earlPipeline
 ============

 A simplistic web-based GUI for visualizing and constructing modular data-processing pipelines.
-It provides a simple python interface for backend implementation.*earlPipeline* can become quite handy when one needs a GUI for some already existing data-processing library.
+It provides a simple python interface for backend implementation. **earlPipeline** can become quite handy when one needs a GUI for some already existing data-processing library.

 The package consists of three parts:

-* front-end: web-based GUI, implemented in JavaScript, powered by Ember framework
+* frontend: web-based GUI, implemented in JavaScript, powered by Ember framework
-* web-server: Python web server, built with Tornado
+* web server: Python web server, built with Tornado
 * example backend: exmaple backend implementation (simple calculator)

 Installation